-Activities for your kids will be super fun this summer and help give you grace-filled moments instead of the stress that endless hours with children can bring.
+Activities for your kids will be super fun this summer and help give you grace-filled moments instead of the stress that endless hours with kids can potentially bring.

 Grace-Filled Moments for Eternity

-I know that along with the wonderful long days of summer can come stress as mothers (and grandmothers) sacrificingly give long hours to their kids.
+I know that along with the wonderful long days of summer, a mother (and grandmothers) can get totally stressed as she sacrificingly gives long hours to her kids.

-Housework is never-ending and yet it is worth it to stop and take time in activities with your kids.
+Housework is never-ending and yet it is worth stopping to spend time doing activities with your kids.

 The house can wait!

-Our influence with the kids in our life is just for a moment of time.
+Your influence on your kids is just for a moment of time.

-Not only have I raised my seven children but I have cared for my twin granddaughters for the first 18 months of their lives.
+Not only have I raised seven wonderful kids but I have cared for my twin granddaughters for the first 18 months of their lives.

 I also cared for two of my other grandchildren (14 months and 2 1/2 years old) for 3 months while their mother was in the hospital.

-I am passionate about helping other women to find grace as they deal with children.
+I am passionate about helping other moms to find grace as they deal with their kids.

 Teaching them the value of loving these precious souls and influence them for eternity.